-Loved it. loved it. loved it!
+Loved it, loved it, loved it!
 Tom Cruise stars as a hitman who comes to Los Angeles to kill five people.
 He hires taxi cab driver, Jamie Foxx, to take him to five addresses and then to the airport.
-The moment Tom enters the cab, your eyes will be glued to the enjoyed this movie!
+The moment Tom enters the cab, your eyes will be glued to the screen.

+It's very well written and acted.
+I thoroughly enjoyed this movie!
 This definitely is one of the best of the summer releases.
 Go see it!